OMP-Industrial-Project-Chat-Assistant/OMP-Chat-Assistant-Process/Context and Requirements Management/EN/Requirements/Quality Attribute Requirements M1.md

 # Prioritization of Quality Requirements

-We can outline three main quality requirements that we wish to focus on.
+We can outline four main quality requirements that we wish to focus on in the following priority (highest to lowest):

-1. Functional Suitability - as of now the project is in the stage of “proof of concept”, hence we need to prove that the product can produce value.
-2. Performance - the goal of the project is to make using the documentation faster, hence the product should produce answers fast enough to be a better choice than making a Yandex-indexed search
+1. Performance - the goal of the project is to make using the documentation faster, hence the product should produce answers fast enough to be a better choice than making a Yandex-indexed search
-3. Maintainability - the product will later on be handed off to the customer, who will want to modify it and deploy it themselves, and it also needs to be easy to maintain throughout half a year of development.
+2. Maintainability - the product will later on be handed off to the customer, who will want to modify it and deploy it themselves, and it also needs to be easy to maintain throughout half a year of development.
 Hence, it is important to keep the product as maintainable as possible.
+3. Portability - the product should be easy to install and it should be easy to replace its parts and products it uses.
+4. Reliability - the product should be reliable enough to not stop working at random.